kovidgoyal/kitty/docs/keyboard-protocol.rst

 The ``number`` in the first form above will be either the Unicode codepoint for a key, such as ``97`` for the :kbd:`a` key, or one of the numbers from the :ref:`functional` table below.
-The ``modifiers`` optional parameter encodes any modifiers pressed for the key event.
+The ``modifiers`` optional parameter encodes any modifiers active for the key event.
 The encoding is described in the :ref:`modifiers` section.

 The second form is used for a few functional keys, such as the :kbd:`Home`,